/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 • Regional distribution of uploads (useful for scaling decisions)

-Yan Cui, AWS Serverless Hero, emphasizes that “good observability is even more important in decoupled systems, as the flow of data is less immediately apparent.”
-Our dedicated SQS monitoring has helped us quickly identify and resolve issues before they affect users.
+Good observability is even more important in decoupled systems, as the flow of data is less immediately apparent.
+Dedicated SQS monitoring helps you quickly identify and resolve issues before they affect users.

 When to Choose SQS for Your Video Platform